 Tell us your real name, country of birth, and childhood experience.

-Tell us about your music career, band name, musical background, experience, and skills.
+Tell us how you start your music career, musical background, experience, and skills.

 Tell us about your genre, concept, and idea behind your music video and the song.

 I wrote “Be Down” after getting out of a not-so-great relationship that mentally I knew wouldn’t work, but emotionally I was still tied to the relationship.
 It left me feeling frustrated with the whole dating scene.
 After I vented to my friends and saw they felt the same way, I was inspired to write the song.
 I am an R&B/Pop artist so when making the track we made sure to include classic R&B sounds like the Rhodes and gospel chords but made it modern by including key bass, electronic drums, and samples.

 The concept for the video came together when I met with the director, Lex J, and explained to him the reasoning behind the song and my vision.
 I really wanted something that was true to my life growing up and living in LA.
 He was able to take the concept and run with it.
 He’s very great at what he does.

 Tell us everything that we need to know about you as a musician and the ups and downs you have faced in the music business.

 The most important thing to know about me as an artist is that the musical integrity and experience for the listeners/audience will always come over anything else.
 I have a long road ahead of me as I gain more fans and receive more exposure to fully craft my sound and find what resonates well with my audience, but learning and continuous growth is my number one focus.
 As far as up and downs go every artist gets so many “no’s” before they get the right “yes” and it can be so easy to focus on the “no’s” and the negativity.
 But for every no I’ve gotten, I’ve also gotten a “yes” from a new fan or an inspiring message to keep pushing from someone I admire to keep pushing and stay focused on that has made a world of difference.